-Michigan State: We’re immune to liability in Nassar claims
+Michigan State: We’re immune from liability in Nassar claims

 EAST LANSING, Mich.
-(AP) - Michigan State University is defending itself against a second wave of lawsuits related to sports doctor Larry Nassar but says it wants to reach a deal with the additional assault victims.
+(AP) - Michigan State University is asking a judge to dismiss a second wave of lawsuits related to former sports doctor Larry Nassar, even as the school says it’s working to reach a deal with additional assault victims.

-MSU defended itself in a court filing Monday.
-It says it’s immune to liability for Nassar’s crimes, no matter how “repugnant.”
+MSU defended itself in a court filing Monday, declaring it’s immune from liability for Nassar’s crimes.

-Spokeswoman Emily Guerrant tells the Detroit Free Press that the school was under a court order to reply to dozens of lawsuits.
-But Guerrant also says there are “active settlement negotiations.”
+Nassar has been sentenced to decades in prison for sexually assaulting athletes, mostly female gymnasts, at MSU and a Lansing-area gymnastics club.
+Former Olympians said he also molested them in Texas and overseas while he worked for USA Gymnastics.

+“Although Nassar’s actions were repugnant and merit the heavy criminal penalties imposed upon him, the law does not support plaintiffs’ attempts to hold the MSU defendants liable for his wrongs,” lawyers for the school said, citing immunity and a statute of limitations, among other defenses.

-MSU last year agreed to a $500 million deal with Nassar accusers.
-Most of the money, $425 million, was for 333 mostly women and girls who had already sued.
-MSU so far has settled with 72 people in the second wave of litigation.
+MSU last year agreed to a $500 million deal with Nassar’s accusers.
+Most of the money, $425 million, was for 333 people, mostly women and girls, who had already sued.
+MSU so far has settled with 72 people in the second wave of litigation but dozens remain.

+Spokeswoman Emily Guerrant told the Detroit Free Press that the school was under a court order to reply to the lawsuits.
+But she also said there were “active settlement negotiations.”

+“This is simply a procedural step in the litigation process. … While the motion is pending before the court, we hope to reach settlements with as many plaintiffs as possible,” Guerrant said.

 Sign up for Daily Newsletters